 Add the following entry to your system's event notification list:

 For more information, see "Editing the Event Notification List".

 Caution:This utility replaces the current list in the /config/notify object with the list in the configuration file that you load.
 If you use event notification for multiple features, you must merge the old list with the new list before running this utility.
 Otherwise, you will lose existing event notification functionality.
 See "Merging Event Notification Lists".

 To load the event notification list:

-Go to the directory that contains the list you want to load.
-By default, configuration files containing event notification lists are in the BRM_Home/sys/data/config directory.
+Go to the directory that contains the event notification configuration files whose contents you want to load.

 Caution:This utility overwrites all existing data in your system's /config/notify object.
 If you are updating the event notification list, you cannot load new or changed entries only.
 You must load the entire list each time you run the utility.